 Hang the catnip

-There are different ways to place the catnip.
+There are different ways to place catnip.
 One very simple way is to hang the catnip on the top of the post.
 You can also put it in a toy and put it atop the scratching post.
-There are refillable toys which are applicable to such situations.
+There are refillable toys that are applicable to such situations.